DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 }
 ```

 From this response object, save the `transactionId` attribute.
-Also, if you used the `fullcode`, you now have the `cardId` in the response and you need to save this value as well.
+Also, if you used the `fullcode`, you now have the `cardId` in the response and you need to save this value as well for the later steps.

 ```php
 $lightrailPendingTransactionId = $response['transaction']['transactionId'];